Skip to content

 flutter/engine “The Flutter Engine”

-The Flutter engine is the C++ code that runs on the device.
+The flutter/engine repo contains C++ code that runs on the device.
 It is responsible for rendering the UI, handling input, and communicating with the host.

 flutter/flutter “The Flutter Framework”